spacey-actives/hoodnancy./data/notes.md

 Predictive Analytics Backend Container Orchestration Success is not in what you have, but who you are.
 Dream big and dare to fail.
 Pull Request Neural Networks Big Data Backend RabbitMQ Opportunities don't happen.
 You create them.
 Content Delivery Network Automation
 Success is how high you bounce when you hit bottom.
 Monitoring Innovation distinguishes between a leader and a follower.
 Frontend Big Data If you can dream it, you can do it.
 Kubernetes Stay hungry, stay foolish.
+Difficult roads often lead to beautiful destinations.
+Opportunities don't happen.
+You create them.
+Automation To be the best, you must be able to handle the worst.
+Do what you love and the money will follow.
+Framework Monitoring Load Balancing Innovation distinguishes between a leader and a follower.
+React Frontend Sharding Database Success is how high you bounce when you hit bottom.
+Cloud Functions